antoine-jacquet/project-conformity/README.md

 `evolutionConformity.md` is a text file explaining the mechanics of the model.

-The code is in the folder `code.` The main file with the simulation is `evolutionConformity.m`.
+The code, written in MATLAB, is in the folder `code`.
+The main file with the simulation is `evolutionConformity.m`.
 The other files, `randp.m` and `seed.mat`, are necessary to run `evolutionConformity.m` correctly.